The Rev. Elizabeth G. Maxwell, Rector

-The Rev. Elizabeth G. Maxwell begins her ministry as Rector of the Church of the Ascension on January 12, 2015.
-She has lived and worked in Manhattan for 25 years, first as Associate Rector of the Church of the Holy Apostles in Chelsea, which also made her Program Director of the Holy Apostles Soup Kitchen, the largest emergency feeding program in New York City), and then as Interim Pastor of St. Michael’s Church on the Upper West Side.
-She is delighted to join with the people of Ascension in discovering and witnessing to the gospel in the heart of Greenwich Village.
+The Rev. Elizabeth G. Maxwell began her ministry as Rector of the Church of the Ascension on January 12, 2015.
+She has lived and worked in Manhattan for 35 years, first as Associate Rector of the Church of the Holy Apostles in Chelsea, which also made her Program Director of the Holy Apostles Soup Kitchen, the largest emergency feeding program in New York City), and then as Interim Pastor of St. Michael’s Church on the Upper West Side.
+She is delighted to have joined with the people of Ascension in discovering and witnessing to the gospel in the heart of Greenwich Village.

 Carolyn Braden, Choir Assistant